All Episodes

 It used to be Saudi Arabia, then Russia.

-I'm gonna have it done very quickly.
+I'm going to have it done very quickly.

 We've had a lot of great people and they've worked hard.

-They were they were being strangled.
+They were being strangled.

 There's nobody even close.